Plymouth Naval Memorial

 PLYMOUTH NAVAL MEMORIAL

-There are two unique sections to the memorial.
-The first section is a large stone obelisk topped with a copper globe.
-The obelisk stands on a platform surrounded by steps.
+The memorial consists of two main sections.
+The upper memorial commemorates First World War casualties and features a large stone obelisk topped with a copper globe, set on a platform surrounded by steps.

-The lower section of the memorial, for Second World War casualties, is located behind and below the obelisk.
-The lower section is comprised of a long-curved wall, on which bronze panels display the names of casualties.
+The lower memorial, dedicated to Second World War casualties, is located behind and below the obelisk.
+It consists of a long curved wall with bronze panels listing the names of casualties.
+Access from the upper memorial is via two circular pathways with steps.

-Copies of the Memorial Registers are held at the Tourist Information Office, Island House, 9 The Barbican, Plymouth, PL1 2LS.
+The memorial is permanently open to the public.
+Copies of the Memorial Registers are held at the Tourist Information Office, Island House, 9 The Barbican, Plymouth, PL1 2LS, and at the Naval Section of Plymouth Library.

 History information